ajarac/scheduler/README.md

 - Period of time: mandatory to put queries "from" and "to" up to 1 year of different
 - Not able to create a new schedule if another schedule match between start date and finishing the schedule

-## Anotations
+## Annotations
-I had to use MariaDB because with MySQL I had some trouble using Apple Silicon M1.
+I had to use MariaDB instead of MySQL because there were some issues with MySQL and Apple Silicon M1 chipset.

-## Future Improvement
+## Future improvements
 - Improve testing:
-  - Test Controllers
+  - Test the controllers
-  - Test E2E
+  - Test E2E (Journeys)
-- Pagination
+- Support pagination
 - Data consistency using transactions in database
 - Improve error handlers